Filter by:

 Interview

-As the sea level rises and water demands increases, will we still have enough drinking water for our growing coastal population in twenty years from now?
+As the sea level rises and water demands increase, will we still have enough drinking water for our growing coastal population in twenty years from now?
 With the University of Utrecht, Deltares is working on increasingly accurate models of fresh and saline groundwater distribution in coastal regions to map out current and future resources of drinking water.
 These models are helping drinking water company Dunea to explore new sources of drinking water and adapt its freshwater extraction strategies.Fresh water for fields in Zeeland

 Background